redox-os/orbtk/README.md

 You find the examples in the `examples/` directory.

-You can start the adventure example by executing the following command:
+You can start the widgets example by executing the following command:

 ```text
 cargo run --example widgets